Visual Modality Prompt for Adapting Vision-Language Object Detectors: Proposed Method

 \subsection{Training Summary}

-For training the ModPrompt with task residuals, we first pre-compute the text embeddings for the target classes, using the text encoder.
+For training the ModPrompt with MPDR, we first pre-compute the text embeddings for the target classes, using the text encoder.
 Then, we sum the learnable embedding residuals with the frozen embeddings and train it together with the ModPrompt.
-The cost function is based on Equation~\ref{eq:modprompt_embeddingtuning}, but instead of the online cost function for text $\mathcal{C}_{\text{tp}}(\phi)$, we operate on the text embedding space, which is better suited for efficient training and inference.
+Note that different from other embedding adaptation approaches, our MPDR can be used with ModPrompt for full zero-shot knowledge preservation due to the residual decoupled embedding learning strategy.
+The cost function is based on Equation~\ref{eq:modprompt_embeddingtuning}, but instead of the online cost function for text $\mathcal{C}_{\text{tp}}(\phi)$, we work on the text embedding space, which is better suited for efficient training and inference.